Estimating failure probabilities: Main results

 The main goal of the present paper is to establish the asymptotic normality of the estimator $\hat p_n$ under conditions on the underlying distribution and the failure set which are easy to interpret and relatively simple to verify.
-In what follows we outline how to achieve this objective.
+To achieve this objective, we first decompose the estimation error into 6 parts.
+Loosely speaking, the one that usually dominates the others (term $\mathit{IV}$ in equation \eqref {eq:esterror} below) is due to the marginal fitting, two terms ($\mathit{II}$ and $\mathit{III}$) are related to the bias and the random error of the estimator of the exponent measure, respectively, term $\mathit{VI}$ stems from the approximation error in \eqref{eq:nuapprox}, while the remaining two are related to a technical truncation argument.

-Recall that, in our asymptotic framework, the failure set $D_n$ must become more extreme in the sense that it moves in the north-east direction as the sample size $n$ increases to ensure that it contains at most a few observations.
+To derive this decomposition, recall that, in our asymptotic framework, the failure set $D_n$ must become more extreme in the sense that it moves in the north-east direction as the sample size $n$ increases to ensure that it contains at most a few observations.
 To make both coordinates comparable, we standardize the marginals using $U^\leftarrow$ and assume that $U^\leftarrow(D_n)$ is essentially an increasing multiple of a fixed set $S$.
 That way we ensure that none of the coordinates dominates the other.
-More precisely, we assume that for different sample sizes the failure sets are obtained from one fixed set $S\subset [0,\infty)^2$ in that there exist constants $d_n>0$ tending to $\infty$ such that
+More precisely, we assume that for different sample sizes the failure sets are of the type

-Note that from the analog to \eqref{eq:pnapprox1} where $e_n$ is replaced with $d_n$ one obtains $d_n\approx \nu(S)/p_n$ (see Lemma \ref{lemma:termVI} for a precise proof of the assertion $p_n d_n\to \nu(S)$).
-Hence the model constants $d_n$ determine at which rate the failure probabilities tend to 0.
+for a fixed set $S\subset[0,\infty)^2$ and constants $d_n>0$ tending to $\infty$.
+Note that from the analog to \eqref{eq:pnapprox1} where $e_n$ is replaced with $d_n$ one obtains $d_n\approx\nu(S)/p_n$ (see Lemma~\ref{lemma:termVI} for a precise proof of the assertion $p_n d_n\to \nu(S)$).
+Hence, the model constants $d_n$ determine at which rate the failure probabilities tend to 0.

-The crucial idea in the analysis of the asymptotic behavior of $\hat p_n$ is to approximate the estimator by the empirical measure of a {\em random transformation} $H_n(S)$ of the set $S$ (with $H_n$ defined in \eqref{eq:Hndef} below) under the following analog to $\hat\nu_n$ (defined in \eqref{eq:hatnundef}) with the fitted GPDs replaced by the ``true'' ones:
+The crucial idea in the analysis of the asymptotic behavior of $\hat p_n$ is to approximate the estimator by the empirical measure of a \emph{random transformation} $H_n(S)$ of the set $S$ (with $H_n$ defined in \eqref{eq:Hndef} below) under the following analog to $\hat\nu_n$ (defined in \eqref{eq:hatnundef}) with the fitted GPDs replaced by the ``true'' ones:

 Since the GPD approximation of the marginals is accurate only in the upper tail (and to avoid the aforementioned problem with the definition of $T_n^\leftarrow$), we must first show that asymptotically it does not matter if we replace $S$ with a suitably defined subset $S_n^*$ that is bounded away from the coordinate axes.
 For this set, we may use the approximation